pencil-thief/WiiUDownPatcher/README.md

 STEP 4: Install the app "FTPiiU Everywhere" from the homebrew store
 STEP 5: On another device (Linux or Windows) install an FTP client - NOTE This program i made is not an ftp client!!
 STEP 6: Launch "FTPiiU Everywhere" on your Wii U - Make a note of the displayed IP
-STEP 7: Conncet to the displayed IP via the FTP client on your PC
+STEP 7: Connect to the displayed IP via the FTP client on your PC
 STEP 8: Navigate to "storage_slc/security" and copy the "versions.bin" file to the PC - you can then close the FTP
 STEP 9: For the game you want to downpatch, locate the correct region and find the titleID - https://phunlabs.github.io/ (will be left-most number)
 STEP 10: Open the "DownPatcher.exe" and paste the titleID in the field